The impact of Social media in the healthcare industry is greater than we think.

 One particular example of a healthcare social media campaign that especially works for medical organizations like hospitals and clinics is sharing the success stories of patients.
-You can also use user-generated content (UGC) posts that people share to shout out for the organization.
+You can also do a little user-generated content (UGC) marketing and use posts that people share to shout out for the organization.

 Although some institutions outsource their social media effort to a digital marketing agency, others try to keep it in-house by leveraging their own resources.

 Medical and healthcare influencers can make a big change to your social media platforms.
-The good thing about influencers, especially the micro ones, is that people tend to trust them better due to the close-knit community that they have developed.
+The good thing about influencers, especially micro or nano influencers, is that people tend to trust them better due to the close-knit community that they have developed.

 Compliance with Healthcare Policy and Regulation on Social Media

 Complying with policies and regulations regarding patient privacy and health information is no joke when it comes to social media activities in the healthcare sector.

 So, you should be sure that patient confidentiality is respected when you publish related posts and sensitive information.
 In some cases, you may even need written consent to share patient information.

 In the US, HIPAA, or Health Insurance Portability and Accountability Act, was designed to make sure